 This course builds on the skills learned in Acting 1 and 2 and applies them to more performance based projects.
 Students will present a one act play in the Fall as well as working on a variety of self-written scene work and integration projects throughout the year.

-Successful completion of Acting 1 and Acting 2 or teacher discretion by audition.
+Prerequisite: Successful completion of Acting 2 or teacher discretion by audition.

 A first step in pursuing Theatre as a major, the goal is to create an uniform cadre of students in both performing and technical theatre.

 Theatre Arts 2 focuses on acting outside of your comfort zone.
 Building on the acting fundamentals from junior high or Theatre Arts 1, students explore character development, headshots and resumes, as well as expanding their monologue repertoire.
 Students also study theatre history in depth and often participate in the senior high one acts.